gamemanual0/gm0/source/docs/common-mechanisms/active-intake/index.rst

 .. tip:: While not a necessity, it is highly recommended that teams dedicate at least one motor to their intake if possible.

-.. attention:: When it comes to intakes, the JVN school of picking stuff: "**Touch it, own it**" is really valuable.
+.. attention:: When it comes to intakes: "**Touch it, own it**" is a really valuable concept.

 When your intake comes in contact with game elements, you want it to instantly control them.
 You should design with a margin for error, both in the orientation of the game piece and in the alignment of the robot.
 For example, look at FRC\ |reg| Team 694’s ball intake on their 2019 robot: